roberthowton/academic-kickstart/content/course-illusion/_index.md

 ## Course Components

-Each student's success in meeting the course objects and learning outcomes will be assessed on the following bases:
+Each student's success in meeting the course objectives and learning outcomes will be assessed on the following bases:

 - Students will be expected to earn a [Master of Illusion Certificate](https://quiz.illusionsindex.org/) from the University of Glasgow.
 - Additionally, students will be expected to write **three short papers** responding to questions about assigned readings and other course material.
 Students unsatisfied with their initial score on a short paper assignment may write a **second draft** addressing problems identified by instructor/TA comments on the first draft; the student's final grade on that short paper assignment will then be the average of the first and second draft grades.